Model Specific Parameters

 Cox proportional hazards model

-The Cox proportional hazards model has several model specific parameters associated with it.
-All of them are optional but play important roles in the boosting process.
+model-specific parameters associated with it.
+All of them are optional

 -

 strata: a vector of positive integers indicating which strata each row of data belongs to.
-If there are multiple rows per observation then this should be reflected in thestratavector.
+If there are multiple rows per observation, this should be reflected in thestratavector.
 If not specified it is assumed all training data are in the same stratum and all test data are in another stratum. -

 ties: a string specifying the method by which ties are broken.
 Currently the “breslow” and “efron” approximations are implemented, with the latter being the default method taken. -